 Sarah Lebeer is a professor, microbiologist, bioengineer and the principal investigator of the Isala project.
 She has been studying the potential of lactobacilli for over 15 years.
 At the University of Antwerp, she leads the lab of Applied Microbiology and Biotechnology since 2012.
 Here, several techniques from molecular microbiology and bacterial genetics are combined with functional, microbiome analysis and citizen-science.

-Sarah Ahannach is a PhD candidate, microbiologist and Isala project manager.
+Sarah Ahannach is a postdoctoral researcher, microbiologist and Isala project manager.
 She helped set up the pilot studies and is responsible for Isala’s logistics, lab research, science communication and social media.
 Sarah analyzes the microbiome and studies useful microorganisms in the swabs.
 Finally, she also leads the GeneDoe daughter project to study the potential of the microbial fingerprint in sexual assault cases.

 Eline Oerlemans is a postdoctoral researcher and worked on the importance of the vaginal microbiome during her PhD.
 Eline works with research data from Isala both in the lab and behind the computer.